ACINQ/eclair/README.md

-  checkpayment | paymentRequest                                                                         | returns true if the payment has been received, false otherwise close        | channelId                                                                              | close a channel close        | channelId, scriptPubKey                                                                | close a channel and send the funds to the given scriptPubKey help         |                                                                                        | display available methods
+  checkpayment | paymentRequest                                                                         | returns true if the payment has been received, false otherwise close        | channelId                                                                              | close a channel close        | channelId, scriptPubKey                                                                | close a channel and send the funds to the given scriptPubKey forceclose   | channelId                                                                              | force-close a channel by publishing the local commitment tx (careful: this is more expensive than a regular close and will incur a delay before funds are spendable)" help         |                                                                                        | display available methods

 ## Docker